 (e) A motion to reconsider requires the approval of a majority of the Councilmembers present and voting.

-(f)(1) If the question to which a motion to reconsider applies is debatable, the motion to reconsider is debatable and the debate may go to the question.
+(f)(1) If the question to which a motion to reconsider applies is debatable, the motion to reconsider is debatable, and the debate may go to the question.

 (2) If the question to which a motion to reconsider applies is not debatable, the motion to reconsider shall not be debatable.